Hugues Comlan Sossoukpè: Response

 Sossoukpè's legal team argued that he should not have been extradited to Benin due to his status as a refugee in Togo, and argued due process had not been followed as he had not been presented before an Ivorian magistrate before being extradited from Côte d'Ivoire.
 The Beninese College of Lawyers, which included members of Sossoukpè's legal team, denounced his arrest as an abuse of procedure.

 The Union of Journalists for African Free Press issued a statement on 12 July 2025 expressing concern about news of Sossoukpè's arrest and called on Ivorian and Beninese authorities to confirm his current status and what charges had been made against him.
 Later that day, a Beninese government spokesperson confirmed for the first time that Sossoukpè had been extradited from Côte d'Ivoire and had been presented before the police, special prosecutor, and judges.

 Human rights organisations criticised Sossoukpè's extradition.
 Front Line Defenders expressed concern that his detention was due to his human rights activism.
 The West African Network of Human Rights Defenders called on the Ivorian government to respect the 1951 Geneva Convention by offering to protection to Sossoukpè due to his status as a refugee.

 In Côte d'Ivoire, media outlets including Le Nouveau Reporter criticised the decision of the Ivorian government to extradite a refugee journalist to their country of origin, particularly given Benin's human right record.
 The Committee to Protect Journalists called on Beninese authorities to release Sossoukpè; the International Federation of Journalists condemned his arrest and extradition as violating international protocols on the rights of the refugees.

 On 24 July 2025, the Ivorian government released its first statement on Sossoukpè's extradition; Minister of Communication Amadou Coulibaly stated the country had exercised the warrant in the "normal course of judicial cooperation between our two countries".
 Coulibaly also said that the Ivorian government had not been aware of Sossoukpè's status as a refugee.

+In 2026, Reporters Without Borders referred Sossoukpè's case to the Court of Justice of ECOWAS, citing the actions of the Beninese and Ivorian authorities as "serious violations of the law".
+In July 2026, a group of 50 West African journalists launched a call for his release to mark a year since his arrest.